 Health care is a hot button issue in today’s politics.
 However, one basic tenet underpins the efforts of the Senate Democrats: health care is a human right.
 As a country and a state, we have a moral and ethical obligation to provide access to healthcare to deliver the best opportunity for people reach their full potential.

-Our environment is a finite resource and the Pennsylvania Constitution mandates that “people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.”
+Our environment is a finite resource and the Pennsylvania Constitution mandates that “people have a right to clean air, pure water, and to the preservation of the natural, scenic, historic and esthetic values of the environment.
+Pennsylvania’s public natural resources are the common property of all the people, including generations yet to come.
+As trustee of these resources, the Commonwealth shall conserve and maintain them for the benefit of all the people.”

 The integrity of our entire system of government depends on the integrity of our elections.
 The process for electing our public officials has to be fair, accessible and dependable.
 No matter where you live or what party you’re registered with, you should have unbridled access to the ballot box.